WebKit/WebKit/Introduction.md

 In the most simplistic model, the opaque root for this case will be the `ownerNode` itself.
 However, each `Node` object also has to keep its parent, siblings, and children alive.
 To this end, each `Node` designates the [root](https://dom.spec.whatwg.org/#concept-tree-root) node as its opaque root.
-Both `Node` and `StyleSheet` objects use this unique opaque root as a way of communicating with the gargage collector.
+Both `Node` and `StyleSheet` objects use this unique opaque root as a way of communicating with the garbage collector.

 For example, `StyleSheet` object informs the garbage collector of this opaque root when it's asked to visit its children in [JSStyleSheetCustom.cpp](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/bindings/js/JSStyleSheetCustom.cpp):